bluenote-1577/sylph-utils/README.md

 # sylph-utils: utility scripts and taxonomy for [sylph](https://github.com/bluenote-1577/sylph)

-This repository contains scripts for incoporating taxonomic information into the output of [sylph](https://github.com/bluenote-1577/sylph).
+This repository contains scripts for incorporating taxonomic information into the output of [sylph](https://github.com/bluenote-1577/sylph).

+> [!WARNING]
+> sylph-utils is now replaced with [sylph-tax](https://github.com/bluenote-1577/sylph-tax).
+Sylph-tax offers a cleaner interface.
+Sylph-utils still works as of sylph v0.8 but will no longer be updated.

 ### Taxonomy integration - available databases
 The following databases are currently supported (with pre-built sylph databases [available here](https://github.com/bluenote-1577/sylph/wiki/Pre%E2%80%90built-databases)) and can be found in the `prokaryote, eukaryote, virus` subfolders within this repository.